yourselfhosted/slash/docs/getting-started/subscription.md

 ### Enterprise or Custom

 The Enterprise plan is designed for organizations that need more than the Pro plan.
 It allows you to use Single Sign-On(SSO) and other advanced features.
-The Enterprise plan is $18 per month.
 If you need a custom plan, please contact us at `yourselfhosted@gmail.com`.

 ## Using a License Key